Dylangroome/pro-3/README.md

 A representation of the game of TicTacToe.

 Properties
-print_board an array of 9 entries representing positions. winner tracks if a player has won the game or not. o_player representing the computer. x_player representing the human user.
+self.board an array of 9 entries representing positions. self.current_winner keep track of winner o_player representing the computer. x_player representing the human user.

 A representation of the game 🪨 📄 ✂️

 Properties
+self.comp_wins = comp_wins = set computer wins
+self.player_wins = player_wins = set player wins
+self.games_played = games_played = set games played
+self.user_input = None = set user choice to none
+self.computer_choose = None = set computer choice to no

 **Methods**
 - **\_\_init\_\_**: Initialize method, it starts the class off with default parameters as if a user just started to play a game.